-The questions and discussion topics below are designed to enhance your reading group’s discussion of The Unfinished Work of Elizabeth D. There are no spoilers, I promise!
-Warning: proceed only if you care about honesty in relationships.
+Questions and discussion topics to enhance your reading group’s discussion of The Unfinished Work of Elizabeth D.

 1. Many of the characters in the novel keep substantial secrets from one another for a variety of reasons.
 Whose do you think is the most damaging, and why?

-2. In the year following September 11th, Kate’s fears reached a boiling point where any danger seemed possible, and she was paralyzed by the responsibility of keeping her family safe.
-Could you relate to this sentiment, and in what ways do you think that has diminished for you and in society at large, ten years later?
+2. In the year following the September 11th attacks, Kate’s fears grew to a point where any danger seemed possible, and she struggled with anxiety over her family’s safety.
+Do you think that has diminished or not in the U.S., a decade later?

 3. Kate conceals her anxiety because she is afraid it will make her seem less strong and competent.
-Do you think this fear is still warranted in these times of widespread knowledge about depression and anxiety, or is there still a stigma?
+Do you think there is still a stigma about anxiety and depression, 15 years later?

-4. Why do you think Elizabeth was so private about her sister, and about her aspirations for meaningful work?
-Why do you think she never confided in Kate (and others) about how important her work was to her, even though Kate herself was passionate about her work?
+4. Why do you think Elizabeth never confided in Kate (and others) about her sister and about how important her work was to her, even though Kate herself was passionate about her work?

 5. The epigraph is an excerpt of an essay by Wallace Stegner about his mother, “Letter Much Too Late,” written sixty years after she’d died, when Stegner was 80.